google/skia/site/user/api/SkMatrix_Reference.md

 </pre>

 Returns true <a href='#Matrix'>Matrix</a> maps <a href='SkRect_Reference#Rect'>Rect</a> to another <a href='SkRect_Reference#Rect'>Rect</a>.
-If true, <a href='#Matrix'>Matrix</a> is identity, or scales, or rotates a multiple of 90 degrees, or mirrors in x or y.
+If true, <a href='#Matrix'>Matrix</a> is identity, or scales, or rotates a multiple of 90 degrees, or mirrors on axes.
 In all cases, <a href='#Matrix'>Matrix</a> may also have translation. <a href='#Matrix'>Matrix</a> form is either:

 <pre style="padding: 1em 1em 1em 1em;width: 62.5em; background-color: #f0f0f0">